storelocatorjs/storelocator/docs/features.md

 ![Storelocator on tablet](images/ipad.png)![Storelocator on mobile](images/iphone.png)
 </center>

-!!! info "Info"
-    The map is automatically shifted on desktop, by the width of the list of results on the left with the `offsetMapWithAsideBar` function.

 ### Callback function

 The second parameter of the class constructor `Storelocator` is a callback function, called when the module is ready.
 Instance of Google Maps is available with `map` parameter.<br />